 It was actually really tough to part with this vegan coconut granola recipe.
 It’s been my chef’s secret for years, and it makes me look like a super amazing cook every time I pull out homemade granola.

 But did you know that making granola at home is actually pretty easy?
-If you’re not feeling up to the task, no problem; we also sell it ready-made!
-And for those of us who are a little more kitchen-savvy, it’s a total piece of cake!
+For those of us who are a little kitchen-savvy, it’s a total piece of cake!

 So because you know and love fair trade and organic products already, keep in mind that you can get some of these ingredients local, too.
 The farmers’ markets are opening up again soon, and it’d be great to support a local maple syrup/honey producer if you can!
 And more and more local producers are making their grains available, so you may even be able to get large-flake rolled oats from a small-scale farmer near your town.
 Farmers’ markets are truly a treasure trove of local foods!